c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.25
+- Added most of the possible Keys for "ConsoleKey"; Not every single one has been tested (Source: https://api.unrealengine.com/udk/Three/KeyBinds.html#Mappable%20keys)
+- Added a "donate"-Button at the bottom of the Multitool, since a few people have asked about a way to support me or give something back to me.
+To those who do and even those who consider, thank you so much <3

 ## v1.24
 - Should have fixed the ConsoleKey issue for good now
 - The first letter is now automatically capitalized for ConsoleKeys that are 1 or 2 characters long (Single letter or F1-12 (F10-F** extends the amount of characters to 3 for this))